Attribute Graphs Underlying Molecular Generative Models: Path to Learning with Limited Data: Background and related work

-Discovering the causal structure of the latent factors is even more challenging but rewarding pursuit compared to discovering only the correlated latent factors as it allows us to ask causal questions such as the one arising from interventions or counterfactuals.
-Causal GAN \cite{kocaoglu2017causalgan} assumes that the the causal graph of the generative factors is known a priori and learns the functional relations by learning a good generative model.
-CausalVAE \cite{yang2021causalvae} shows that under certain assumptions, a linear structure causal model (SCM) on the latent space can be identified while training the generative model.
-In contrast, we learn the causal structure hidden in the pre-trained generative model in a post-hoc manner that does not affect the training of the generative model.
-This is similar to the work in \cite{besserve2018tinkering}, with the difference that our goal is to learn the causal structure in the latent space instead of the causal structure hidden in the decoder of the generative model.
+Discovering the causal structure of the latent factors is an even more challenging but worthwhile pursuit compared to discovering only the correlated latent factors as it allows us to ask causal questions such as ones arising from interventions or counterfactuals.
+Causal GAN \citep{kocaoglu2017causalgan} assumes that the the causal graph of the generative factors is known a priori and learns the functional relations by learning a good generative model.
+CausalVAE \citep{yang2021causalvae} shows that under certain assumptions, a linear structural causal model (SCM) on the latent space can be identified while training the generative model.
+In contrast, here, we learn the graphical structure hidden in the pre-trained generative model in a post-hoc manner which does not affect the training of the generative model.
+Further, while the derived model shows domain generalization, indicating learning of invariant structure across distributions, it does not focus on capturing true causality.
+Therefore, our work is different from \citet{besserve2019counterfactuals}, as our goal is to learn a graphical model in the latent space instead of the causal structure hidden in the decoder of the generative model. \citet{leeb2023exploring} proposes a latent response framework, where the intervention in the latent variables reveals causal structure of the learned generative process as well as the relations between latent variables.
+The present work is distinct, as it aims to capture the response in the meta attribute space upon intervention on a latent dimension.